-I'm using an Amazon Lightsail load balancer for my Amazon Lightsail instance with a Bitnami stack.
-Why is the load balancer health check failing even though the website is running correctly?
-How can I prevent the load balancer health check from failing?
+I'm using an Amazon Lightsail load balancer for my Lightsail instance with a Bitnami stack.
+The load balancer health check is failing even though the website is running correctly.

 Short description

-Lightsail load balancer performs the health check by checking the response of the URL http://ipaddress:80/healthcheckpath.
-The health check passes if the response status code is 200 OK.
-This response check isn't customizable in Lightsail load balancer.
+To perform a health check, the Lightsail load balancer checks the response of the URL http://ipaddress:80/healthcheckpath.
+If the status code is 200 OK, then the health check passes.
+You can't customize this response check in the Lightsail load balancer.
 If your instance enforces HTTPS redirection, then http://ipaddress:80/healthcheckpath returns the 301 or 302 response status code instead of 200 OK.
-This leads to health check failure.
+This results in a health check failure.

-The same issue can occur on WordPress Multisite instances because these instances redirect the URL http://ipaddress:80/healthcheckpath to http://ipaddress.nip.io/healthcheckpath by default.
+The same issue can occur on WordPress Multisite instances because these instances redirect http://ipaddress:80/healthcheckpath to http://ipaddress.nip.io/healthcheckpath by default.

 Resolution